 Resource Centre OLA

-The Resource Centre OLA (RC OLA) was extensively described in the previous milestone on the same subject [MS411].
+The RC OLA was extensively described in the previous milestone on the same subject [MS411].
 In the last months the RC OLA was updated to version 1.1 which introduces the following changes:

-Various parts of the OLA have been fixed so that the OLA is now more general, and can be applied to Resource Centres who deploy software that is not supporting the VO concept (e.g. GLOBUS and UNICORE) - see ticket 2574;
+Various parts of the OLA have been fixed so that the OLA is now more general, and can be applied to RCs who deploy software that is not supporting the VO concept (e.g. GLOBUS and UNICORE);

 Compliance to security policies and procedures has been reformulated so that no specific policy/procedure is referenced explicitly.
 The references section was updated accordingly;